Memphis Home Buyers Inspection, do you need it?

 This is where most Americans spend their time when home and not sleeping.

-Kitchens, which were often installed using substandard materials and products will be a source of expensive future upgrades.
+Kitchens, that often use substandard materials and products will be a source of expensive future upgrades.

 Besides the kitchen, the bathroom is normally one of the most expensive areas to replace or refurbish.